-We believe that respect for people, animals and the environment will lead to a more compassionate and sustainable world.
+We believe that care and respect for people, animals and the environment will lead to a more compassionate and sustainable world.

 What we do